Houdaifi/Complete-Tickets-editor-project/README.md

 # Complete-Tickets-Project<br/>
-Full Data control project ADD/EDIT/DELETE data, ADD new users and control each users rights by the admin<br/>
-Table data search and sort items<br/>
+*Full Data control project ADD/EDIT/DELETE data, ADD new users and control each user actions and rights by the admin<br/>* Table data search and sort items<br/>
-Upload images and preview its before upload<br/>
+Preview files before upload it<br/>
 Comments section by each data<br/>
 Get specific words from input and return result immediately to users<br/>